Lava Beds National Monument

 1 Indian Well, Tulelake, CA 96134

 Lava Beds is a truly remote park, in a corner of California most people never visit.
-Most roads into this area wind through mountains and along rivers, and travel takes longer than most urban visitors are accustomed to.
-Services may be few and far between, and winter driving conditions can be encountered anytime between fall and spring.
+Most roads into this area wind through mountains, and along rivers, and travel may take longer than expected.
+Services are few and far between and winter driving conditions can be encountered anytime between fall and spring.

 However, the Lava Beds visitor is rewarded not only with a myriad of exciting outdoor opportunities, but with sweeping vistas, quiet places, dark night skies, and the opportunity to experience plenty of other outdoor adventures along the way.

-From the I-5 corridor, take U.S. 97 North at Weed to a right turn on California Hwy.
+From the I-5 corridor: take U.S. 97 North at Weed towards Klamath Falls.
+Turn right onto California Hwy.
 161, also known as Stateline Road, located just north of Dorris, CA and just south of the California-Oregon border.
 Brown highway signs mark turns leading to Lava Beds from U.S. 97 into the monument.
 Travel east on CA 161 through the Lower Klamath National Wildlife Refuge to Hill Road.
-Turn right on Hill Road at the Westside Market.
+Turn right on Hill Road at the golf course.
 Travel south on Hill Road nine miles until you enter Lava Beds National Monument.
 You will pass the visitor center for the Klamath Basin National Wildlife Refuges on your way.

 It takes 1.5 to two hours to reach the Visitor Center from Weed, depending on weather and traffic.
 Plan ahead in winter-- the pass on U.S. 97 at Mount Hebron is often snowy.